 Many Commuter Belt towns are ranking well in terms of potential, setting themselves up as excellent investment opportunities thanks to good schools, low unemployment and impressive amenities.
 These factors are driving tenant demand, providing for young professionals and families that are leaving London.

-Furthermore, Savills predict that property in the London Commuter Belt could see prices rise by 17.5% and rental prices by 8% by 2025, as various towns and cities start their redevelopment programs.
+Furthermore, Savills predict that property in the London Commuter Belt could see prices rise by 19.1% and rental prices by 8% by 2025, as various towns and cities progress through their redevelopment programs.

 Download the ‘Investing Near London’ Investment Guide

 Want to know more about the South East and investing near London?